parimalp/awslabs_2017_4/Connecting_to_AWS_lab.md

       sudo shutdown now
    ```

 **3.1.5.** Check the browser window, you will see status as either **Stopping** or **Stopped.** Click on the refresh button to see the status update
 ![alt tag](./images/connecting_lab/FigConnectingLab-13-1.png)   ![alt tag](./images/connecting_lab/FigConnectingLab-13-2.png)
 #### Figure 13.
 Instance Status

-**3.1.6.** Once the instance is stopped, sign out by clicking on the drop-down button on the top bar and selecting Sign Out
+**3.1.6.** Once the instance is stopped, sign out by clicking on the drop-down button on the top bar and selecting **Sign Out**
 ![alt tag](./images/connecting_lab/FigConnectingLab-14.png)
 #### Figure 14.
 Signing out

 ## Conclusion

-In this lab, you learned how to connect to an AWS EC2 F1 instance, interact with the instance using PuTTy and RDP connection, how to stop the instance, and signing out.
+In this lab, you learned how to connect to an AWS EC2 F1 instance, interact with the instance using RDP connection, how to stop the instance, and sign out.

 ---------------------------------------